krumbunny/sapfest.org/apply/index.md

 ---
 ## Applying to the 2014 Festival

-Check back here in late December for more information.
+We are now accepting applications for this year's festival on June 7, 2014.
-We aim to start accepting applications for 2014 starting on January 6, 2014.
-The likely application deadline will be March 14, 2014.
+The application deadline is March 14, 2014.

 Please use our [online application](/apply/apply.html) to check on your application.
 We also have more information on the [application process](/apply/jury.html),